Changing Attitudes and Shifting Behaviours Towards People with FASD

 People with FASD can be as bright as other persons without FASD.
 Many have normal intelligence.

-People with FASD can be very practical minded and be very successful with hands-on, visual and physical activities.
+People with FASD can be very practically minded and be very successful with hands-on, visual and physical activities.
 They can also be very insightful.

 People with FASD enjoy interacting with others and are often very chatty, outgoing, engaging and bubbly.
 They also tend to be very forgiving and non-judgmental towards others.